Hell hath no fury like a woman with imbalanced hormones.

 - Lean proteins, like chicken, turkey, and fish, will help your blood sugar stay balanced throughout the day.

-- Fresh herbs can add flavour instead of using salt, to ease water retention.
+- Fresh herbs can add flavor instead of using salt, to ease water retention.

 - Zinc-rich foods like pumpkin seeds, chickpeas, and raw cacao help with progesterone production, which is important during your luteal phase.